 The Effect of Adding Moringa Leaf Powder on the Moisture Content of Fermented Free-Range Chicken Dendeng

 Moisture content is one of the determinants of the durability of a food product in terms of physical, chemical, and microbiological changes (Sakti et al., 2016).
-The results in Table 2 show that the addition of moringa leaf powder had a very significant effect (p<0.01) on the moisture content of the dendeng.
+The results in Table 2 show that the addition of moringa leaf powder had a significant effect (p<0.01) on the moisture content of the dendeng.
 The average moisture content values of fermented free-range chicken dendeng for each treatment can be seen in Table 2.

 Table 2.
 Average Moisture Content Values in Fermented Free-Range Chicken Dendeng